 That’s not “marketing” — that’s strategic business leadership.

-My Experience: Moving from a sranding start to Resetting a Brand In 9 Weeks
+My Experience: Moving From a Standing Start to Resetting a Brand In 9 Weeks

 At Sureserve, I built an in-house marketing capability from scratch after joining in May 2024, launching a full rebrand and brand heart strategy in just 9 weeks in the September of the same year by combining a core internal team with nested external expertise.